How music for wellness is transforming health-focused businesses

+Music for wellness is a powerful tool for stress reduction, relaxation, sleep facilitation, and drug-free pain management.
 New research provides evidence for the healing power of music as medicine.
 Apps for relaxation and sleep, digital health, telehealth, focus music websites, and other wellness apps have limitless opportunities to enhance users’ experiences—and even improve their health—through the implementation of specific types of music for wellness.

 The science behind wellness music

 People all around the world intuitively acknowledge the power of music to influence our wellbeing—we choose certain music to energize us, to calm us down, or to cheer us up.
-Many cultures have a long history of using music to heal, and now there is new research emerging around the positive impact of music for wellness and and healing.
+Many cultures have a long history of using music to heal, and now there is new research emerging around the positive impact of music for wellness and healing.

 As noted in the New York Times article, “When Music is the Best Medicine,” by Susan Gubar, music therapy is already being effectively used in numerous ways with patients suffering from anxiety, insomnia, depression, cancer, and dementia.
 [1] As neuroscience and brain research accelerates, there is a growing understanding of music’s impact on the brain, as well as a greater recognition of the vast but largely untapped potential in the use of sound as a healing modality.